-The great statin debate rumbles on.
+The great debate rumbles on.
 On the one hand, there are the passionate advocates, who believe statins should be, if not quite added to the tap water, certainly given to more than the seven million people in the UK who take them today.
 Squaring up on the other side of the ring are those who believe they do more harm than good.
 Somewhere in the middle are patients, who would be forgiven for not knowing who to believe.

 As with so many other scare stories, there is a grey area in the middle - and more agreement among the experts than the headlines would suggest.
 To sort the fact from the fiction we need to rewind a few years.

 In 2005, almost every newspaper's front page covered the findings of a meta-analysis (a study combining lots of smaller related studies) involving over 90,000 people taking statins.
 It showed that for every 1mmol/l that 'bad' LD cholesterol was lowered using statins, the risk of heart attack, related surgery or stroke was reduced by 21% and the risk of dying by 12%.
-The case for statins in people at very high risk of heart attack or stroke - for instance, people who have already had a heart attack or stroke or most people with type 2 diabetes was already proven, and nobody has come forward since suggesting doctors should stop recommending statin treatment to all these patients.
+The case for statins in people at very high risk of heart attack or stroke - for instance, people who have already had a heart attack or stroke or most people with type 2 diabetes was already proven.
+Nobody has come forward since suggesting doctors should stop recommending statin treatment to all these patients.

 In 2012, the same study group went one stage further(1), suggesting that a similar sized benefit applied to people who were at relatively low risk of heart attack and stroke (usually taken as a 10-year risk under 20%).
 They suggested that existing guidelines that excluded these patients from being offered statins should be looked at again, with a view to expanding the role of statin treatment.
-Earlier this year, the National Institute for Health and Care Excellence (NICE) published draft guidelines suggesting it was thinking of doing just that.
+In 2014, the National Institute for Health and Care Excellence (NICE) did just that.

 The response from Professor Rory Collins from Oxford University, one of the UK's top researchers into statins, was swift and damning.
 He claimed that the scare story was probably killing more people than had been harmed by the scandal which follow the publication of the now discredited story on MMR and autism over a decade earlier.

 Dr Ben Goldacre, one of the authors of the studies, talked about the 'nocebo' effect - if you think you might get a side effect, you're more likely to.
 He commented that 'if you want to see the nocebo effect in action, when sitting on a sofa with friends suddenly ask: "does this things have fleas in it?"'.
 The only side effect which was significantly more common in people taking statins was developing type 2 diabetes, although they estimate that 80% of the people on statins who got type 2 diabetes would have been diagnosed with it anyway.

 But what does that mean to patients?
 Should they keep taking the tablets?
 If you've had a heart attack or stroke, have type 2 diabetes or have been told by your doctor you're at very high risk of heart attack or stroke, the answer is categorically yes.
 All the players in this complicated academic debate agree on that.